AstroMined/quiz-app/prompts/quiz-app-backend_repo_summary.md

-    assert retrieved_question.text == "Sample Question?", "Question text does not match." assert retrieved_question.difficulty == "Easy", "Question difficulty level does not match." assert len(retrieved_question.answer_choices) == 2, "Answer choices not created correctly."
+    assert retrieved_question.text == "Sample Question?", "Question text does not match." assert retrieved_question.difficulty == "Easy", "Question difficulty level does not match." assert len(retrieved_question.answer_choices) == 2, "Answer choices not created correctly." assert any(choice.text == "Test Answer 1" and choice.explanation == "Answer 1 is correct." for choice in retrieved_question.answer_choices)
+    assert any(choice.text == "Test Answer 2" and choice.explanation == "Answer 2 is incorrect." for choice in retrieved_question.answer_choices)

 def test_get_nonexistent_question(db_session):
     """Test retrieval of a non-existent question."""